ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-configuration/index.md

 To handle this scenario, the grid provides `parentKeys` and `level` properties in the `GetRowIdParams` supplied to `getRowId()`.

-These can be used to create unique group id's as shown below:
+These can be used to create unique group IDs as shown below:

 <snippet>
 | const gridOptions = {